Mains

 5

-Add tofu cubes and sauté in the spices for a few minutes until tofu turns slightly golden brown.
+Add the tofu cubes and cook for a few minutes until they turn slightly golden brown.

 6

-Add the kangkong leaves and soy sauce and allow it to simmer until leaves wilt in the heat and moisture.
+Stir in the kangkong leaves and allow the mixture to simmer until the leaves wilt.

 7

-Add the coconut milk and give the veggies and tofu a quick stir before removing from the heat.
+Pour in the coconut milk and give the tofu and vegetables a quick stir before removing from the heat.

 8